tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

    A :ref:`tutorial<error_monad>` is available for this library.
  - :package:`tezos-rpc` provides the basics of Tezos' RPC service mechanism.
-It provides combinators for building service hierarchies à la Ocsigen/Eliom, registering and calling services.
+It provides combinators for building service hierarchies à la Ocsigen/Eliom, registering, and calling services.
 This module is based on :opam:`resto`, that allows for automatic generation of a machine and human-readable of the hierarchy of
    services: the structure of URLs and the expected formats for input